sentinel-hub/eo-learn/examples/poverty-detection-keras/README.md

 # Poverty Detection from Sentinel-2 and VIIRS

-This example shows how three data sources -- Sentinel-2A, VIIRS night lights, and the USAID Demographic and Health Survey -- can be used to predict neighborhood poverty levels in Rwanda.
+This example shows how three data collections -- Sentinel-2A, VIIRS night lights, and the USAID Demographic and Health Survey -- can be used to predict neighborhood poverty levels in Rwanda.

 ## Additional information